If you have questions about the ADU permitting process, please reach out to our ADU

 Homeowners, designers, and construction professionals should all understand how the items covered in the checklist will affect the ADU design.

 So before you create building plans, be sure to review the ADU Universal Checklist.

 Need help with the checklist?
 We offer a free consultation with a City planner.
 The planner will help you understand what your ADU construction plans should address in order to comply with the Zoning Code.
 For this consultation, please bring:

 - ADU Universal Checklist, preferably with the questions answered.

 - A rough site plan (may be hand-drawn) that shows:

 - Location of the proposed ADU.

 To meet with a planner, no appointment is required.
 Just come to the Permit Center, 1st floor, City Hall.
-No appointment is required.
-Validated parking is available in the Tower garage; entrance is on 6th Street.
-Upon arrival:a
+Take the bus, or we offer validated parking in the City Hall Tower garage; entrance is on 6th Street.
+Upon arrival:

 - Go to the Permit Center kiosk to obtain a ticket to meet with a planner.